ebonnal/pythoned/README.md

 (it sets up `pythoned` in your PATH)

 ## edit
-One must simply provide a Python `str` expression, manipulating the line stored in the variable `_: str`:
+You provide a Python `str` expression, manipulating the line stored in the `_: str` variable:

 ```bash
 # get last char of each line